Enl0ve/thunderfetchcli/README.md

 + <h3>command 'init --yes' will touch filsConfig.json fastly and automaticly, you can config floder and files. why I don't write commands to do that work?
 I think if files to much and folders are not only one, command is not convenient.
 But I still think how to realize this by command in reason.</h3>

 <h2>🌈Future</h2>

 ### as so far, the pakcage just realize above functions temporarily.
 But I'm still planning to develop more functions to full this package and do some optimizations to make it better and stronger.

+<h2>Plan</h2>

+### recently, I want to add a few new functions.
+Details will be viwed as long as new version released.